 The following specific suggestions are directed at particular rules.

 .0263.
 Definitions.
 Retain a definition for “development.”
 Change the term “discharge” to “discharge allocation”.
 Discharge is already defined in GS 143-213 and this different definition will confuse the rules and application of the permits.
-Revise the definition of “Transport factor” so that it applies to NSW such as Falls Lake as well to TMDL waters.
+Revise the definition of “transport factor” so that it applies to NSW such as Falls Lake as well to TMDL waters.

 .0275(4) and (5).
 Falls Water Supply Nutrient Strategy.
 Fix the disconnect between start of Stage II and end of relook.
 Move start of Stage II to date that relook rule changes are effective, or 2025, whichever is sooner.